unocss/unocss/docs/presets/wind.md

 ### Quotes

 Using quotes in the template (the files intended to be processed) is not supported due to how the extractor works.
+E.g. you won't be able to write [`before:content-['Hello_World']`](https://tailwindcss.com/docs/content#using-spaces-and-underscores)).

 ## Differences from Windi CSS